micli/Catfish/README.md

 As an administrator, you can specify days, keep, rows parameters to get best performance when create database.

-Please don't worry about TDengine exetsion overrwites these configurations.
+Please don't worry about TDengine exetsion changes these configurations.
 Because TDengine extension use "CREATE DATABASE IF NOT EXISTS " clause.
 It won't affect existing database.

 ### Extends REST APIs serve threads number